chs2-cisco/qt5/README.md

 This repository contains acute patches for the Qt5 needed by UC One.

-We will use Qt projects `init-repository.pl` for setting up the submodules.
+We will use Qt projects `init-repository` for setting up the submodules.
 This script should be always run in the branch `ucone/dev`.
 The script expects that the remote *origin* points to official Qt repositories.

 If you just cloned this repository, please fix this by:

+    cd qt5

     git remote rename origin mirror
     git remote add origin git://code.qt.io/qt/qt5.git

-Then run the `init-repository.pl` script using switch *mirror* e.g:
+Then run the `init-repository` script using switch *mirror* e.g:

-    perl init-repository.pl --mirror "git@github.com/Broadsoft/"
+    perl init-repository --mirror "git@github.com/Broadsoft/"

 This will setup the submodule URLs and clone all the submodules.
 The remote *mirror* is used as the primary source for clones.
 If some